Mohanad-Mohamed/-Deploying-A-Jenkins-Server-on-An-AWS-EC2-Instance-using-Terraform/README.md

 - Always review the plan before applying changes
 - Keep credentials secure and never commit them to version control
 - Use variables and state files appropriately

-## Contributing
-Feel free to contribute to this project by submitting pull requests or reporting issues.